scottmuc/scottmuc.github.com/hugo/content/concerts.md

 ## Considering

 * 24.10.2025 Yann Tiersen at [Huxleys Neue Welt][huxleys]
-* 29.10.2025 The Gregorian Voices at Steinfurter Kirche in Schorfheide
 * 08.11.2025 The Psychedelic Furs
 * 11.11.2025 Public Service Broadcasting
 * 15.11.2025 Unwound, Tune-Yards, and Wombo